VIAME/VIAME/doc/install_guide.rst

 Building on windows can be very similar to Linux if using a shell like cygwin (`https://www.cygwin.com/`), though if not you may want to go grab the GUI versions of CMake (`https://cmake.org/`) and TortoiseGit (`https://tortoisegit.org/`).
-Currently the only Visual Studio version supported is VS2013.
+Currently the only Visual Studio version supported is VS2013, though VS2015 support will be added in the future.

 First do a Git clone of the source code for VIAME.
 If you have TortoiseGit this involves right clicking in your folder of choice, selecting Git Clone, and then entering the URL to VIAME (`https://github.com/Kitware/VIAME.git`) and the location